Finite Element Analysis Capabilities – AxSTRESS

 AxSTRESS uses an in-house turbomachinery-specific mesh generator (mapped hexahedral for airfoils and triangular for attachments) which improves the mesh quality in the fillets depending on the mesh density for more accuracy results in the stress concentration places.

-For airfoils, AxSTRESS generates at mapped mesh for more accurate results.
+For airfoil AxSTRESS generates the mapped mesh for more accurate results.
 Fillets can be created between blades and attachments (root and shroud) as uniform or variable between the leading edge and the trailing edge of the blade to reduce stress concentrations.

 Analysis & Post-Processing